drkplaya777/learn_tdd/deploy_tools/fun_facts.md

 * **DRY is your friend!**

     - Don't Repeat Yourself
-    - Coding words to leave by!
+    - Coding words to live by!

 # Web development Facts